 The place is called Khirbet Qeiyafa, an Arabic name that may mean “the place with a wide view”.
 Israeli archeologists working on the site have given it a Hebrew name meaning the “Elah Fortress”.
 The site is a hilltop, 30 kilometers southwest of Jerusalem overlooking the famous valley of Elah.
 That valley is instantly recognizable to Bible readers as the site of one of the most famous battles in history, the battle between the shepherd boy David and the giant Philistine soldier Goliath.
 Continue reading

-At the base of the Mount of Olives, in the valley of Kidron, just outside the city walls of Jerusalem is a striking rock-cut tomb that has been commonly called for centuries, the “Tomb of Absalom”.
-Passerby would traditionally throw stones at it and fathers of disobedient children would bring them there to show what happened to rebellious sons.
+At the base of the Mount of Olives, in the valley of Kidron, just outside the city walls of Jerusalem is a striking rock-cut tomb that for centuries has been commonly called, the “Tomb of Absalom”.
+Passerby would traditionally throw stones at it and fathers of disobedient children would bring them there to show what would happen to rebellious sons.

-The attribution of the monument as the tomb of Absalom comes from the passage at 2 Samuel 18:18, ” Now Absalom, while he was alive, had taken and set up for himself a pillar in the Valley of the King, for he said: “I have no son to preserve the memory of my name.”
+The attribution of the monument as belonging to Absalom comes from the passage at 2 Samuel 18:18, ” Now Absalom, while he was alive, had taken and set up for himself a pillar in the Valley of the King, for he said: “I have no son to preserve the memory of my name.”
 So he named the pillar after himself, and it is called Absalom’s Monument to this day.”
 Continue reading

-Post 17 – Where are the “burial places of the kings” (2 Chronicles 21:20)?
-On a hill to the west of the City of David is a building that claims to house King David’s tomb and inside you will see Jews praying next to it (Top).
-However, most Jews recognize that this couldn’t possibly be his tomb.
-The building is Continue reading
+Where are the “burial places of the kings” (2 Chronicles 21:20)?
+On a hill to the west of the City of David is a building that claims to house King David’s tomb.
+Inside the building (which serves as a Synagogue, Mosque and Church) visitors will see observant Jews praying next to a stone tomb that they are convinced belongs to the ancient king (Top).
+However, most Jews recognize that this couldn’t possibly be David’s tomb.
+The building is not nearly sufficiently ancient dating back only to the Continue reading

 Photos by author except for bottom right.
 Photo Credit: Mboesch (CC BY-SA 4.0) Wikimedia Commons